afilini/lib/react-native/README.md

 const mnemonicObj = new Mnemonic("...");

 const keypair = mnemonicObj.getKeypair();

+// You can get the public key of a keypair with the getter const publicKey = keypair.publicKey();
+// The public key can be serialized to a npub string with `toString()`: const publicKeyString = publicKey.toString();
 ```

 Then with a keypair you can construct a `PortalApp` instance which is the main object used to interact with the protocol.
 After construcing the instance you will need to "spawn" the background task by calling `listen()` on the instance.
 Since this needs to run in background, DO NOT call `await` on this.
 We just need the task to keep going.